If you need a hand making a complaint to a business, the Financial Ombudsman can help for free.

 They can only take your application if you are currently living in, or planning to move to Kent.
 If you pay Council Tax to Medway Council, you will need to call them on 0800 772 0525.

-For the application form and further details, please visit their website.
+For the application form and further details, please visit the KSAS website.

 Domestic Abuse can be violence or the threat of violence, or verbal, physical or psychological abuse.

 For details on who to contact for help and our sanctuary scheme, please have a look at our Domestic Violence page.

 We have a Domestic Violence Directory Leaflet, which can be given to the public.